medcomdk/MedComLandingPage/docs/assets/documents/NewToFHIR.md

-### 3.2 How does Inheritance Work and What is DKCore
+### 3.2 How does Inheritance Work and What is DKCore {#how-does-inheritance-work-and-what-is-dkcore}
 In Denmark we have a national HL7 affiliate, called <a href="https://hl7.dk/" target="_blank">HL7-DK</a>.
 The affiliate works on development of international HL7 standards that supports healthcare.
 HL7-DK has focus on profiling the international standard to Danish context to provide a common foundation in Denmark.
 HL7-DK develops DK-core which is generic FHIR profiles that can be used freely for FHIR project in Denmark.
 At present DK-core includes the following profiles: DkCorePatient, DkCorePractitioner and DkCoreOrganization.
 The profile MedComCorePatient inherits from <a href="https://hl7.dk/fhir/core/1.1.0/StructureDefinition-dk-core-patient.html" target="_blank">DKCorePatient</a>.
 This means that when a MedCom standard uses a CPR-number from DKCorePatient, it is defined in the same way as when other projects inherit from DK-core and uses a CPR-number, securing consistency across projects.
 DKCorePatient is the foundation of MedComCorePatient, why MedComCorePatient is said to inherit from DKCorePatient.
 The figure below illustrates the inheritance of profiles.
 ![MD](../images/WhatisDKCore.png)